AdvancedCustomFields/docs/fields/file.md

 ---

 ## Description
-The file field allows a file to be uploaded and selected by making use of the native WP media popup.
+The file field allows a file to be uploaded and selected by using the native WP media popup.

 ## Screenshots
 <div class="gallery">